DavidQiuChao/RG-CACHE/README.md

 # RG-CACHE

-This project implemented the code of paper "Reflectance-Guided,Contrast-Accumulated Histogram Equalization".
+This project implements the code of paper "Reflectance-Guided,Contrast-Accumulated Histogram Equalization".
 Guided-filter[1] was used to get illumination instead of the relative total variation described in the paper.

 ## Usage